Man who jumped barricade, rushed at Wicked star Ariana Grande in Singapore charged with public nuisance

 Johnson Wen, a 26-year-old Australian, is accused of being a public nuisance.
 He appeared via videolink from lock-up, dressed in a white shirt.

-Wen, who was unrepresented, told the court that he would be pleading guilty.
+Wen, who was unrepresented, told the court that he would plead guilty.

+He was originally handed a public nuisance charge with a maximum penalty of a S$2,000 (US$1,540) fine.

+After the court stood down, the prosecution amended the charge to reflect a different punishment provision, which carries a jail term of up to three months or a maximum fine of S$2,000, or both.

 Videos of the incident at the Wicked: For Good movie premiere have been circulating widely on social media.